Dorset School Age Immunisation Service

 For pupils in Years 9 and 10, and any Year 11's who have not already received this vaccination.

-The programme will start in March 2023.
-Please look out for the offer letter from your child’s school in February.
+The programme has started in January for this year.
+Please look out for the offer letter from your child’s school.

 Giving consent for your child to be vaccinated